stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 Because Stacks block production is no longer tied to Bitcoin block production, producers and stackers must explicitly determine the earliest Stacks block at which newly-discovered Bitcoin state can be queried.
-To achieve this, producers propose a special-purpose _checkpoint block_ for each new Bitcoin block they see that does not already have one.
+To achieve this, producers propose a special-purpose _checkpoint transaction_ for each new Bitcoin block they see that does not already have one.

-This block does not contain any user-submitted transactions.
-Instead, it serves to identify the new Bitcoin block header and serve as a Stacks blockchain checkpoint hint for Stacks nodes.
-When they see a checkpoint block, Stacks nodes pause Stacks block-processing in order to ensure that they have first processed the identified Bitcoin block.
-Once they have done so, they can proceed to process Stacks blocks which descend from this checkpoint block.
+A checkpoint transaction serves to identify the new Bitcoin block header and serve as a synchronization hint for Stacks nodes.
+When they see a block with a checkpoint transaction, Stacks nodes pause Stacks block-processing in order to ensure that they have first processed the identified Bitcoin block.
+Once they have done so, they can proceed to process this block and its descendants.

-Checkpoint blocks are necessary to ensure that Stacks transactions which are causally-dependent on Bitcoin state are only processed once the referenced Bitcoin block has been processed.
-Checkpoint blocks ensure that bootstrapping Stacks nodes validate Bitcoin-dependent Stacks transactions only once they have obtained the relevant Bitcoin state to do so.
-As such, there must exist one checkpoint block for each Bitcoin block.
+Checkpoint transactions are necessary to ensure that Stacks transactions which are causally-dependent on Bitcoin state are only processed once the referenced Bitcoin block has been processed.
+Checkpoint transactions also ensure that bootstrapping Stacks nodes validate Bitcoin-dependent Stacks transactions only once they have obtained the relevant Bitcoin state to do so.
+As such, there must exist one checkpoint transaction for each Bitcoin block, and they must be in the same order in the Stacks transaction history as the Bitcoin blocks they reference.

-The Stacks blockchain is thus composed of long swaths of regular blocks (which contain user-transactions) linked together by checkpoint blocks (which contain only chain metadata).
+The Stacks blockchain is thus composed of long swaths of regular transactions punctuated by checkpoint transactions.
+If a block contains a checkpoint transaction, it must be the first transaction in that block.
+A block containing a checkpoint transaction is a _checkpoint block_.

+Only the producer set can create a checkpoint transaction.
+This is enforced via the consensus rules, instead of via a transaction authorization structure.
+The contents of the transaction authorization structure for a checkpoint transaction are undefined -- it can contain any valid structure (i.e. the producer who proposed the block could simply sign it).

-### Regular Blocks
+### Block Structure

-This SIP proposes that the structure of a Stacks block remain identical to that of a Stacks microblock today (see SIP-005).
-It contains:
+This SIP proposes that the structure of a Stacks block now contains the following:

 * A header: